IFA inline amplifier

 Dynamic microphone input

 For dynamic microphones, the IFA offers two options; either a transformer-balanced or transformerless input.
 The transformerless input version draws 4mA current vs. 1.2mA for the transformer-input version.
-Either version offers low input noise and +27dB gain.
-The dynamic microphone input version does not pass phantom power to connected microphones.
+Either version offers low input noise and +26dB gain.
+The dynamic microphone input versions do not pass phantom power to connected microphones.

 For T-power microphones, +12V power can be applied to either input pin on the XLR-3-F connector.
 A T-power adaptor IFA will be wired for balanced, noninverting input, unless inverting input is requested.
 Please indicate powered pin and input polarity in the order notes.
 A minimum phantom power supply voltage of +24V is required for T-power input.